Unstuffed Cabbage Rolls – Making Dehydrated Meals for Camping

 All of the unstuffed cabbage roll dry ingredients are in a zip-top bag.

-Compared to the local big box stores, Amazon has the best prices for the name-brand 1-quart zip-top bags.
+Compared to the local big box stores, Amazon has the best prices for the Ziploc 1-quart zip-top bags.
 So says the 20,000 plus Amazon customer reviewers who took the time to leave feedback.
-The rough edges and sharp ends of homemade dehydrated ingredients very often compromise generic zip-top bags.
+The rough edges and sharp ends of dehydrated foods very often compromise generic zip-top bags.
+Quality zip-top bags are a necessity when making dehydrated meals for camping.

 Be sure to include a short note with the name of the dish and detailed preparation instructions.
 We have included detailed preparation instructions at the end of this page.